RacingTeams/react-challange/README.md

 The following arguments will be matter of evaluation and further discussion during the technical interview:
 - Code cleanness
 - Code structure and project organization
-- Correct use of  modern javascript / typescript
+- Correct use of modern React
 - Code readability
-- Styling of resulting page
+- Styling of the resulting web page
 - Significant additional functionalities implemented